SEC says ex-Wells Fargo analyst tipped boyfriend to dental deal

+* Monmouth Real Estate reports results for the second quarter ended March 31, 2017

-U.S. securities regulators on Monday accused a former Wells Fargo & Co (WFC.N) analyst of engaging in an insider trading scheme that enabled her then-boyfriend to make over $220,000.
+Nov 2 U.S. securities regulators on Monday accused a former Wells Fargo & Co analyst of engaging in an insider trading scheme that enabled her then-boyfriend to make over $220,000.

 In a lawsuit filed in federal court in Boston, the U.S. Securities and Exchange Commission said Shirmila Doddi, the analyst, tipped Vlad Spivak off to a deal involving a dental practice management company in 2011.